HauxLee/HauxLee/README.md

 <br />
 🙌  Nice to meet you!

-😉  I am Haoxuan Li
+😉  I am Haoxuan Li.

-🏫  I am currently pursuing a Master's degree in Computer Science at the University of Southern California
+I am currently pursuing a Master's degree in Computer Science at the University of Southern California

 <br />
 <br />